Japan Highlights Family Holiday

 Japan is best explored on foot and by public transport.
 You’ll need to be fit enough to spend most of each day on your feet and able to handle your luggage as you navigate busy train stations.
 We recommend comfortable shoes and packing light.

-On this trip, you’ll spend a night in a local home.
-It’s a great taste of tradition and local life and you’ll sleep on the traditional tatami floor (futons and blankets on the floor mat), just like the locals do!
-The facilities here will be shared.
+On this trip, you’ll spend a night in a Minshuku (traditional Japanese guesthouse) where you’ll sleep on the traditional tatami floor (futons and blankets on the floor mat) and have shared facilites.
+It's a unique expereince and great taste of local life.

 Important information

-1. These trips are for adults and children travelling together and there must be at least one child under 18 with you.
+1. FAMILY TRIPS: Please note that these trips are for adults and children travelling together and there must be at least one child under 18 with you.

-2. Minimum age for children on this trip is 5 years old.
+2. CHILD AGE: The minimum age for children on this trip is 5 years old.

-5. It is essential that you pack light and compact for rail travel in Japan.
-Luggage size restrictions apply.
-Please review the Packing section of the Essential Trip Information for more details.
+5. LUGGAGE: Luggage size restrictions apply to rail travel in Japan.
+It is recommended that you pack light and compact and review the Packing section of the Essential Trip Information for more details.

-7. Accommodation in Japan can be difficult to secure at short notice.
-If you are travelling in Japan before or after your trip, we recommend requesting additional accomodation via your booking agent as soon as possible.
+7. ACCOMMODATION: Accommodation in Japan can be difficult to secure at short notice, particularly during peak travel seasons.
+If you are wishing to spend longer in Japan before or after your trip, we recommend requesting additional accommodation via your booking agent as soon as possible.

-8. If your family would prefer a triple room please request one via your booking agent as soon as possible.
+8. ROOM SIZES: Room sizes in Japan may be smaller than you’re used to, and larger families may be provided two rooms due to limited availability of triple or quad share rooms.
+If your family would prefer a triple or quad share room please request one via your booking agent as soon as possible.
 They may not be available in all destinations.
-Where a triple room is not available, we will request a twin share room and a single room.

 What to bring/pack